DevikaReddyKundavaram/DSA/Daily-Problems/2025-07-10-longest-valid-word-trie.md

                     longest = word
         return longest
 ```
-⏱️ Time & Space Complexity
-Metric	Value
-Time Complexity	O(N * M) (inserting + prefix check)
-Space Complexity	O(N * M) (for storing Trie nodes)

-Where:

-N = number of words

-M = average word length

-🧪 Dry Run Example
-Input:

-python
-Copy
-Edit
-["a", "ab", "abc", "abd"]
-✅ Trie structure:

-scss
-Copy
-Edit
-a
-├── b (is_word)
-    ├── c (is_word)
-    └── d (is_word)
-➡️ Check each word:

-a → ✅

-ab → ✅

-abc → ✅

-abd → ✅

-Both "abc" and "abd" are valid, but "abc" is lexicographically smaller, so we return it.
 💼 Applications of Trie (In Real-World)
 Application→Description
 🔍 Auto-complete Engines	→Typing “pro” → suggestions like “program”, “process”, etc.